-A Service Catalog Template is a deliverable that is comprised of related Work Units and available to customers from the Service Catalog in the CSM Customer Portal.

-- The Critical Path Time is based on attached Work Units, Dependencies, and Incident SLAs. - Search for one or more Service Catalog Templates that meet a specific criteria by running a Quick Search or Search Group. - Create a new Service Catalog Template in either the CSM Desktop Client or the CSM Browser Client. - By default, Service Catalog Template uses the Incident Service subcategory structure.
-Navigate to Category options by selecting Tools > Table Management > Type > Incident Category. - The system implements several Actions and One-Step Actions to make creating Service Catalog Templates more efficient.
+- A Service Catalog Template is a deliverable that is comprised of related Work Units and available to Customers from the Service Catalog in the Customer Portal. - The Critical Path Time is based on attached Work Units, Dependencies, and Incident SLAs. - Search for one or more Service Catalog Templates that meet a specific criteria by running a Quick Search or Search Group. - Create a new Service Catalog Template by clicking New>New Service Catalog Template on the CSM Desktop Client toolbar or by clicking File>New>New Service Catalog Template from the CSM Desktop Client menu bar. - By default, Service Catalog Template uses the Incident Service and Category structure.
+Access Category options by clicking Tools>Table Management>Type>Incident Category. - The OOTB system implements several Actions/One-Step Actions to make creating Service Catalog Templates more efficient.
+For more information about Actions and One-Step Actions, refer to the Actions/One-Step Actions documentation.

 Note: A full list of One-Step Actions is beyond the scope of this document.
-Export a schema document from CSM Administrator (Create a Blueprint > Tools > Export Schema to view a full list of One-Step Actions associated with a particular type of Business Object (example: Major).
+Export a schema document from CSM Administrator (Create a Blueprint>Tools>Export Schema) to view a full list of One-Step Actions associated with a particular type of Business Object (example: Major).

+· Fields:

-- · Fields: - Press Tab to move to the next field on the form. - The Description and Portal Description fields are rich text fields.
-To format the text or embed an image, select the Zoom button . - The Title, Portal Title, Description, Portal Description, and Service Classification fields are required to save the record. - Secure Service Catalog Template records by controlling who can view, create, and edit records.
+- Press TAB to move to the next field on the form. - The Description and Portal Description fields are Rich Text fields.
+To format the text or embed an image, click the Zoom button . - The Title, Portal Title, Description, Portal Description, and Service Classification fields are required to save the record. - Secure Service Catalog Template records by controlling who can view, create, and edit records.